ecigwegbu/kubernetes/uta-kubernetes-cluster/README.md

 To log into your cluster after the provisioning, use Putty and ssh into the control plane (192.168.156.30) as user 'ansible' and initial password 'ansible'.
 Then to view your cluster run:

-$ cd ~/bin && ll && kubectl get node -o wide
+$ cd ~/bin && ls -l && kubectl get node -o wide

 To learn about the magic of Kubernetes, visit https://kubernetes.io.